ahlstromcj/seq66/README.md

     *   Version 0.93.0:
         *   Added a transpose value to song editor triggers to support shifting patterns automatically during Song play.
+Added an 'rc' option to save MIDI files using the original triggers.
-Improved the vertical scrollbar, it adjusts to the number of actual sets.
+        *   Improved the song editor's vertical scrollbar, it adjusts to the number of actual sets.
         *   Added the L/R marker feature to the external pattern editor, and Song mode is no longer required to use it.
 This makes it easier to explore a long pattern for extracting to a short pattern loop.